OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

     Inheritance for **admin templates** is similar to the theme-specific inheritance, because :technicalname:`admin` is a theme as well.

-    When creating admin template extensions (:technicalname:`twig_admin`, for example), just use a corresponding ID.
+    When creating admin template extensions (:technicalname:`admin_twig`, for example), just use a corresponding ID.

 .. _extending-module-templates: